- numbers of contacts with parents and professionals;

 - CPIR provides each Parent Center with a list of the codes or identifiers selected for its Center.

-- Each Parent Center then matches the codes or identifiers to their list of unduplicated parents served, and now knows the pool of parents to ask to participate in the Program Measures Survey.
+- Each Parent Center then matches the codes or identifiers to their list of unduplicated parents and youth/young adults served, and now knows the pool of parents and youth/young adults to ask to participate in the Program Measures Survey.

 More detailed information about this process is available in Instructions for Collecting and Submitting Your Data from the Program Measure Survey (online), which is also available as a downloadable Word file.
 Back to top Our list includes parents’ contact information.
 So what do we send CPIR?